Though I walk through the Valley of the Shadow of Death, I fear no Evil…

 She had fought hard for this one and her eyes reflected the struggle.
 She lay back smiling with quiet joyful peace and relieved exhaustion.
 Sleep my love.
 Yet sleep escaped both mother and child, weariness and immediate need taunted the two.
 Hearty lungs in concert with thrashing arms and legs demanded just compensation, for he too had contended, willing himself into this new world.

 It was late October and we should have been comfortably settled in our winter home weeks ago.
 Summer surrendered quickly to the chill of mountain shadows this late in the season.
-Damp pregnant clouds hung suspended above the land, behemothic celestial lakes in desperate need of release.
+Damp pregnant clouds hung suspended over the land, behemothic celestial lakes in desperate need of release.

 The Child Grew, spirited, loud, filled with zestful exuberance.
 Days melted into weeks, weeks into months, and the child grew strong.
 Toy cars became dinosaurs and dragons.
 Dragons became shadows in the dark.
 The blackness withheld secrets from this child of light.
 Someone was watching.